GoogleCloudDataproc/spark-bigquery-connector/README-template.md

 ```

 **Important:** The `CredentialsProvider` and  `AccessTokenProvider` need to be implemented in Java or
 other JVM language such as Scala or Kotlin.
-It must have a no-arg constructor.
-The jar containing
-the implementation should be on the cluster's classpath.
+The jar containing the implementation should be on the cluster's classpath.

 **Notice:** Only one of the above options should be provided.